dragonpilot-community/.github/profile/README.md

  - `Dragonpilot Controls tab`
    - **Planner Vesrion:** change your lateral planner version.
 1 = 0.8.13 2 = 0.8.16
    - **Controller Type:** Override the default controller.
 1 = PID 2 = LQR 3 = Torque Your Vehicle may not support all the options, YMMV.
+   - **Use Lanelines:** Use Lanelines instead of End-to-End when possible
+   - **Use Alternative Controller:** This feature will let you use alternative lateral controller at higher set speed.
+     - **When set speed Above:** when acc SET speed above the setting, it will switch to alternative controller.
+1 km/h = 0.62 mph
+     - **Alternative controller:** 1 = PID 2 = LQR 3 = Torque.
+Your Vehicle may not support all the options, YMMV
+     - **Use Lanelines:** Use Lanelines instead of End-to-End when possible
    - **Enable Torque Ctrl Auto Tune:** Enable auto tune Torque controller.
 WORKS WELL ONLY ON SOME VEHICLES.
 More linear steering experience.
-   - **Always On Lateral:** Use at your own risk!
-Your drive will not upload but you can find them under `/data/media/0/fakedata` you will not be ban but we just don't upload since comma does not use data from fork but it will be stored locally.
-0 = stock  1 = Stock Long 2 = OP Long.
-Reboot required.
+   - **Always On Lateral:** 0 = stock  1 = Stock Long 2 = OP Long.
+Reboot required. (uploads will not be ignored or you will not be banned)
-   - **Use Lanelines:** "Use Lanelines instead of End-to-End when possible
+   - **ALC RoadEdge Detection:** Enabling this will prevent lane change when you are too close to road edge.
    - **Lane Change Mode:** 1 = Lane Change Assist (LCA) 2 = Auto Lane Change Assist (ALCA)
      - **LCA Min Speed:** LCA minimum engage speed in mph.
 1 mph = 1.61 km/h
      - **ALCA Delay:** Once the vehicle meets all ALCA criteria, it will wait for the seconds set here before performing lane change automatically